 Marks & Spencer is shut now, and it just looks really rubbish.
 I don't know if people can make things happen, but going up Mill Lane and walking up towards the town hall is getting more and more depressing and amore empty.
 And why would you go there if there's that sense that this is all getting a bit fractured socially.
 So, that's what I'm really, really worried about.
-(Female resident Macclesfield central)
+(Female resident)

 The question of what has happened to Macclesfield town centre - and what to do about it - is clearly a local instance of a national story (though people would often remark that other towns in the region appeared to be faring better).
-Town centres across England facing considerable are challenges is the face of prolonged austerity and changing patterns of consumption and leisure. ongoing (local) There is debate about what might be done to spark regeneration: changes to planning laws, or reducing business rates, or the cost of parking.
+Town centres across England are facing considerable challenges is the face of prolonged austerity and changing patterns of consumption and leisure.
+There is ongoing (local) debate about what might be done to spark regeneration: changes to planning laws, or reducing business rates, or the cost of parking.
 In the face of this challenge - how to regenerate and sustain the town centre in ways that cater to the aspirations, needs and budgets of all (rather than some) age and socio-economic groups in Macclesfield - we asked respondents for their own fears and hopes in this regard.
 Here is a small sample of what they said:

 I think that litter, along with some of the shops closing, gives people the idea that this is going to fall into one of these ghost towns that's just going to be full of drug addicts and charity shops.
-(Female resident, Macclesfield central)
+(Female resident)

 It really does need planners with imagination.
-Particularly as town centres right across the land are going through this critical moment, where big chain stores are moving out because of online demand.
-It gives opportunity, possibly.
-(Male resident, Hurdsfield)
+Particularly as town centres right across the land are going through this critical moment, where big chain stores are moving out

 And, yes, we've had a lot of chain stores close recently, but we've also got a lot of independents that continue to thrive and to carry on popping up.
 And I think there's quite a strong ethos with a lot of Macclesfield residents to support the local independents.
 I think that's really quite important to a lot of us.
-(Female resident, Macclesfield Central)
+(Female resident)

 From my own perspective, it's really about a town which is easy to travel around on foot, or by bicycle.
 And where nobody's frightened of using our streets, and a town where streets are caring communities, rather than rat runs with speeding traffic.
-(Male resident, Macclesfield West and Ivy)
+(Male resident,)